 7. Jigsaw Puzzles

 While often considered a visual-spatial activity, jigsaw puzzles also engage memory as players recall shapes and colors to complete a picture.
-Doing puzzles regularly may help prevent memory loss, although more research is needed.
+Doing puzzles regularly may help prevent memory loss.

-Our tip: Look for puzzles that feature family photos or nostalgic themes to create a meaningful connection.
+Our tip: Choose puzzles with bold images or family photos to create a meaningful keepsake.

 Beyond Lumosity, other apps like BrainHQ and Elevate offer customizable memory and cognition exercises.
 Playing brain training games on apps like these can help seniors pass the time and sharpen their minds.

-- Why They’re Great for Seniors: Many apps are user-friendly and adaptable for seniors of varying tech comfort levels.
+- Why They’re Great for Seniors: Modern brain-game apps are user-friendly and ideal for seniors who enjoy digital activities or want structured cognitive training.

 Our tip: Explore multiple apps to find the one that aligns best with your interests and goals.

-If you’re looking for more ways to support your loved one’s health, contact your local Caring Senior Service for expert advice and resources.
+If you’re looking for additional ways to support your loved one’s wellness, contact your local Caring Senior Service for personalized guidance and resources.